Discipleship Cohorts

 GROW IN MATURITY.
 LIVE ON MISSION.

-Why should I be in a cohort?
+Why should I be in a Cohort?

 Because spiritual growth doesn’t happen by accident.